 A insolvency trustee or attorney at law appointed as trustee is obliged to cash in within 12 months all the movable property, claims, stocks, shareholdings, securities and other property or material rights listed by the consumer in the list of assets or identified by the court.

 Movable property and rights that are not realised within the specified period are considered unrealisable assets and remain with the consumer.

-Considering that the procedure can be applied for debts not exceeding 20,000 HRK, immovable property owned by consumers are not considered realisable property and cannot be used to settle the claims of creditors.
+Considering that the procedure can be applied for debts not exceeding 2,654.46 EUR (20,000 HRK), immovable property owned by consumers is not considered realisable property and cannot be used to settle the claims of creditors.

 After the realisation of property and rights, i.e. after the consumer settles their liabilities from their permanent earnings according to a court decision, and if the requirements for a suspension of simple consumer insolvency proceedings are not met, the court will conclude the proceedings without setting a period of scrutiny of debtor conduct.

 In the decision on conclusion of simple consumer insolvency proceedings, the court will relieve the consumer of the remaining liabilities relating to payment bases and creditors for which the simple consumer insolvency proceedings were initiated.

 Other novelties include electronic filing of court cases and application of a new functionality in proceedings i.e. the possibility of electronic communication with the court for trustees who are attorneys at law, while FINA will submits all proposals to courts electronically, in a paperless manner, and courts sign their decisions with a qualified electronic signature.